Polycarbonate Lens Material

 Tinted Lenses

-Blue, Yellow, Pink, Oh My!
-Lenses can come in a variety of fashion tints.
-While they are not a replacement for polarized lenses, tinted lenses can have their own benefits, depending on your color choice!
+Blue, yellow, pink, oh my!
+Lenses can come in a variety of fashionable colors.
+While they are not a replacement for polarized lenses, tinted lenses can have benefits depending on your color choice!

 no need to reapply

 Tired of having your glasses fog up every time you wear a mask?
-How about when you go from inside to outside in the summer and your lenses have to be cleaned!
-Our proprietary Anti-Fog treatment will keep your glasses free of fog!
+How about when you go from inside to outside in the summer and your lenses have to be cleaned?
+Our anti-fog treatment will keep your glasses in the clear!